tidyverse/magrittr/README.md

   give rise to R CMD check to fail.
 While the latter had a nice math syntax analogue, the `~` syntax is more R-like.

-* A compund assignment operator, `:=`.
+* A compound assignment operator, `:=`.
 This is short-hand for modifying a value and assigning its original name to it, i.e. `a := b` is equivalent to `a <- a %>% b`.

   **NB**. *Since `:=` is used extensively elsewhere, another alternative approach is being tested,